dm-academy/Calavera/docs/Installation.md

     git clone https://github.com/CharlesTBetz/Calavera.git

 CD to the new Calavera directory, and run the following, one at a time.
 They will generate LOTS of console output, but hopefully no errors.
+This may take you around 20 minutes.
+It will appear to hang in places (Java related stuff in particular); give it at least 15 minutes before killing anything.

 Disclaimner: this is still very early stage work.
 Many failure modes.